Best Large Growth Mutual Funds

 Sector concentration — Large Growth funds are typically 40–50% technology.
 If you already hold technology sector funds separately, you may be doubling up.
 Review the fund's top 10 holdings before buying.

 Manager track record (active funds) — For actively managed funds, look at 10- and 15-year alpha vs. the category benchmark, not just absolute returns.
 A fund that went up 25% during a bull market isn't impressive if the benchmark returned 27%.
+Our guide to comparing mutual funds walks through this analysis step by step.

 Turnover — Higher turnover generates more taxable events.
 For taxable accounts, prefer index funds with low turnover (under 10%) or tax-managed growth funds.